Goldman slashes price target on Oracle Corporation [ORCL] – find out why.

 Goldman have made an estimate for Oracle Corporation shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on June 13, 2023.

-Oracle Corporation [ORCL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.71.
-With this latest performance, ORCL shares dropped by -0.47% in over the last four-week period, additionally plugging by 31.73% over the last 6 months – not to mention a rise of 52.17% in the past year of trading.
+Oracle Corporation [ORCL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.96.
+With this latest performance, ORCL shares gained by 1.30% in over the last four-week period, additionally plugging by 29.55% over the last 6 months – not to mention a rise of 50.00% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Oracle Corporation [ORCL] shares currently have an operating margin of +27.58 and a Gross Margin at +65.68.
 Oracle Corporation’s Net Margin is presently recorded at +17.02.